Victim Services Survey (VSS)

-Error detection also occurred after the edit and imputation program was applied.
+Further error detection also occurred after the edit program was applied.
 The Victim Services Survey subject matter team calculated various ratios to identify outliers and applied corrections or estimations to the records in question.

 This methodology type does not apply to this statistical program.